RicardoCA/arc_fix_firestore/README.md

 10) To avoid having to restart the machine, you can right-click on the task created in the list, and click on execute.

+OBS:
-OBS: Select Run with highest privileges in one of the windows
+1) Select Run with highest privileges in one of the windows;
+2) After edit .bat put the .bat on C:\